ang-zeyu/infisearch/docs/src/search_features.md

 ### Ranking Specifics

 Most query expressions (e.g. free text queries like `lorem ipsum`) are ranked using the BM25 model, while `AND` and `()` operators sum the respective BM25 scores of their operands.
+A soft disjunctive maximum is calculated across a document's field scores.

-A simple form of **query term proximity ranking** is also supported and enabled by default for top-level expressions.
-That is, results are scaled in an inverse logarithmic manner according to how close disjunctive search expressions are to one another.
+A simple form of **query term proximity ranking** is also supported and enabled by default for top-level expressions when the `with_positions` index [feature](./indexer/indexing.html#miscellaneous-options) is enabled.
+Results are scaled in an inverse logarithmic manner according to how close disjunctive search expressions are to one another.